 The R60/6 wheels with the drum brakes are basically the same as the /5 wheels.
 The /5 use a chromed hubcap to cover up the hub castings.
 The /6 did not have the hubcap.
 Treat the R60/6 and R60/7 as a /5.

-Like former BMW’s, the all of the wheel bearings were set up a bit too tight by the factory.
+Like former BMW’s, all of the wheel bearings were set up a bit too tight by the factory.
 Test it by the “shake the wheel” test.
 If you find it way too tight, you may want to do something about it.
 At this point, I must emphasize that the likelihood of experiencing a hub failure is very remote.
 With the heat from braking dissipated in the disc, no heat from braking threatens the hub.
 Only the heat from bearing friction is applied to the hub.
-Too much preload results in more drag by the bearings, but that is minor compared to the always dragging disc.
+Too much preload results in more drag by the bearings, but that is minor compared to the disc that is always dragging.
 The front wheels on the /6 just don’t spin freely like the former models.
 Unless something was really amiss, I would ignore the bearing spacing.

 Since the axle is an “odd size” Cycle Works doesn’t seem to make a tool for removing the end caps.
 The end caps should not be very tight.
 “Tight” serves no purpose at all.
 I used a very simple scheme to get them off.
 I just happen to have two punches that are a good tight fit in the holes.
 If I didn’t have these to use as tools, I would select drill bits that are a good fit.
 A “good fit” means that they don’t need to be pounded into the holes and aren’t sloppy either.
 I would not use good fitting nails, except as a last resort because they bend too easily.
 Use some type of long lever to twist the cap off.